anaconda-graveyard/ae-training/2-house-price-predictions/README.md

 **Examine Model**

+* Change the default editor to JupyterLab in the project settings
 * Run the `train.ipynb` notebook, check the accuracy of the model
 * Examine the contents of `main.py`, `predict.py`, `static/index.html`, and
   `static/app.js`